 One of these standards is often called the “perseverance” standard…and people do a GREAT job of teaching students that word and stressing that “I can” spirit in their classrooms.
 That being said–“perseverance” is only a small part of that standard and we cannot forget the rest.
 This standard talks about sticking with problems–but perhaps, more importantly, talks about MAKING SENSE of problems…using a thoughtful, logical, and organized process to dig into the information presented and to tackle it.
 It’s hard to persevere on a problem until you have “decoded” it!

 So the other day I decided to give my students one of my open-ended challenges–with NO preliminary work.
-I didn’t read it to them.
+So, I didn’t read it to them.
 I didn’t give them any hints or talk them through it.
-I told them–your goal today is to figure out WHAT this problem is asking, think about how to get started, and how you will organize your work.
+In fact, I simply told them–your goal today is to figure out WHAT this problem is asking, think about how to get started, and how you will organize your work.
 I told them I would read them any word they struggled on (not reading class!) but it would be up to them to try to “decode” the problem.
-I built up the energy…told them I KNEW they could do it and explained we would start tackling it alone but then would move into partnerships to compare notes and to get started.
+This totally built up the energy… Itold them I KNEW they could do it and explained we would start tackling it alone but then would move into partnerships to compare notes and to get started.

 At that point, I put a copy of the problem under the document camera and we shared out our findings.
 I used highlighters and my pen to showcase what students told me they had found in the problem and what they were noticing about getting it started.
 After a few more minutes of processing, I was pretty sure that partnerships were ready to go tackle it!
 They were chomping at the bit to get going, and I am pretty sure that taking the time to process on this problem was just as valuable as actually working the problem itself!
 I quickly reminded them about working precisely and in an organized fashion (our recent goal) and sent them off on their way.